dmbarbour/glas/docs/GlasZero.md

 *Aside:* Arity annotations are a convenient solution.
 In addition to providing stability, this reduces need to memoize computations during early development.
 There is a risk of users lying to the compiler, but this will eventually be caught.

-## Detect and Forbid Shadowing
+## No Shadowing

-Without shadowing, words have at most one definition within scope of a file.
-This constraint simplifies reasoning, debugging, and compilation.

-By default, a g0 compiler should report shadowing as an error and fail if a word is called or explicitly defined before a later definition within the same file.
-Thus, programs may shadow implicit word definitions from 'open', but only if the old definition is not used within the file.
+A g0 compiler should report an error and fail if a word is called or explicitly defined before a later definition within the same file.
+This prevents observable shadowing; words from 'open' may be shadowed, but only if they are not used.
+This constraint simplifies reasoning and debugging because each word will have only one observable meaning within scope of a g0 file.

 ## Compilation Strategy for Programs